IMPORTANT WARNING:

 Why is this medication prescribed?

-Butorphanol nasal spray is used to relieve moderate to severe pain.
+Butorphanol nasal spray is used to relieve severe pain in people who are expected to need an opioid pain medication and who cannot be controlled by the use of alternative pain medications.
 Butorphanol is in a class of medications called opioid agonist-antagonists.
 It works by changing the way the body senses pain.

 How should this medicine be used?